Showtimes/FFCrimsonUnderscore/README.md

 # FFCrimsonUnderscore

-This library helps to handle validation process for large input forms containing UITextFields, UITextViews and any other UI elements which you want to validate.
+This library aims to help to handle validation process for large input forms comprised of UITextFields, UITextViews and any other UI elements whose text requires any sort of validation.
+It is designed to work in concert with the methods available in UITextFieldDelegate—creating a "live" and "realtime" validation experience aesthetic.

 ---------------